-In terms of garden pests, whiteflies are one of the most bothersome that a gardener can have in their garden.
-Whether they are on ornamentals or vegetables, whitefly control can be tricky and difficult.
-But controlling whiteflies in the garden is not impossible.
+In terms of garden pests, whiteflies are one of the most bothersome gardeners can have in their gardens.
+Whether they’re on ornamentals or vegetables, whitefly control can be tricky and difficult.
+Controlling whiteflies in the garden is not impossible.
 Let’s take a look at the answer to the question, “How do you get rid of whiteflies?”

 Identifying the Garden Pests Whiteflies

-The signs that you may have whiteflies or one of its cousins is a sticky film on the leaves, yellow leaves and stunted growth.
+The signs that you may have whiteflies or one of its cousins are a sticky film on the leaves, yellow leaves, and stunted growth.
 The way to determine if you specifically have whiteflies is to inspect the insects you find on the plant.
-Typically, the insects can be found on the underside of the leaves.
+Typically, the insects can be found on the undersides of the leaves.

 The garden pests whiteflies look just like their name.
-The will look like a tiny whitefly or moth.
+They will look like a tiny whitefly or moth.
 There will be several in one area.

 Controlling Whiteflies in the Garden